If you’re looking for an incredibly flavorful holiday appetizer that will be a hit, then look no further than this pesto cheese blossom!

 - With the machine running, add the oil in a fine stream.

 - Scrape this mixture into a second bowl and set aside.

 - For the tomato layer, drain the tomatoes, reserving the oil.

 - Puree the tomatoes with a small amount of the reserved oil in a food processor.

-- Spread some of the cream cheese mixture over the cheese slices lining the bowl.
+- Spread about 1/3 of the cream cheese mixture over the cheese slices lining the bowl.